- What is a customer escalation?

 Teach every customer service agent the importance of proactivity.

 #8 Continuously improve

-Use the post-mortem to improve regularly, and set aside time each quarter to sit with the right people in your business to review, reflect, and make the whole thing better.
+Use the post-mortem to improve regularly, and set aside time each quarter to sit with the right people in your business to review, reflect, and improve the whole thing.